Why Choose Panama as an Offshore Tax Haven

 Aimed at attracting foreign investment, several global corporations have already moved into Panama Pacifico, including Caterpillar,3M, DELL, BASF,VF and Samtec.
 Due to a Special Economic Area law, Panama is highly attractive to multinational corporations looking to set up regional headquarters in Central America.
 Special tax, labor, and legal incentives have been granted to companies set up in these zones.

 Designed to improve public transportation options throughout Panama City, the government is currently also building a major metro system to cut through principal parts of Panama City.
 Estimated at $1.2 billion and scheduled for completion in 2014, this mega-project is also helping to further economic growth.

 In October of 2012, the U.S.-Panama Trade Promotion Agreement was put into effect.
 Panama also achieved removal from the Organization of Economic Development’s (OECD) gray-list of tax havens by signing various double taxation treaties with other nations.

 This was designed in recognition of the possibility that Panama's stellar growth could be hampered by a local skills shortage.
-A local company with bank account with a minimum $5,000 deposit (plus $2,000 per family member), is all that is required and an intent to pursue a profession or business.
+A local company with bank account with a minimum US$5,000 deposit (plus US$2,000 per family member), is all that is required and an intent to pursue a profession or business.
 Alternatively, a local job offer will also qualify you for this visa.

 Despite the strong economic performance in recent years, for most Panamanians this has not translated into broadly shared prosperity.
 With the second worst income distribution in Latin America, Panama has about 30% of its population still living in poverty.
 Between 2006 and 2012, poverty was reduced by only 10%, while in 2012, unemployment slid from 12% to 4.4% of the labor force.